scribe-security/docs/docs/integrating-scribe/valint/README.md

 ### Evidence requirements
 The module requires a populated CycloneDX SBOM with commit, file and relations.
-The module supports both signed and unsigned forms of CylconeDX evidence.
+The module supports both signed and unsigned forms of CycloneDX evidence.

 * `--components` must include the following groups `commits`, `files`, `dep` (Optional include, `packages`).
 * `-o`, `--format` must be either `statement-cyclonedx-json` or `attest-cyclonedx-json`.